-This Award focuses on the excellent management of soil structures as well as the appropriate use of nutrients.
-A very good understanding of nutrient cycles will need to be demonstrated.
-Nutrient budgeting will be understood and well documented.
-The impacts of nutrients on both surface and ground water will need to be well understood and well managed.
+This Award focuses on the excellent management of soil as well as the appropriate use of nutrients.
+A strong understanding of nutrient cycles and physical, chemical and biological factors will need to be demonstrated.
+Nutrient budgeting will be documented and understood.
+The impacts of nutrients and management practices on both surface and ground water will need to be well understood and managed.

 This Award recognises the livestock farmer (other than dairy) who demonstrates in a practical way the choices that have been made to the farm for the long term.
 Considerations will be made around the wise use of land, labour and capital resource available or created.
 Stock will be well cared for.
 Stock class and type will be well suited to the land contour and soil type and managed appropriately to suit those soils.